Get Started with Apache Cordova

 4. Where to go next?

-Great, you are all set to visualize Analytics and Crashes data collected automatically by the SDK on the portal.
-There is no additional setup required.
+Great, you're all set to visualize Analytics and Crashes data collected automatically by the SDK on the portal.
+There isn't any additional setup required.
 Look at Analytics and Crashes sections for APIs guides and walkthroughs to learn what App Center can do.